-I think authenticity is also about being ‘true’ to ourselves.
-In a nutshell, it’s paying our self some respect, cutting out the bullshit, saying what we mean, meaning what we say, and fronting up as OUR SELF, warts and all.
+It’s about paying your self some respect, cutting out the bullshit, saying what you mean, meaning what you say, and fronting up as YOUR SELF – warts and all.

 As soon as I sat down and analysed my own values system (admittedly after a number of burnouts), I recognised the people pleasing rut I was stuck in, and I’ll be completely honest with you, it was a bloody hard habit to break!
 At the crux of the issue was deep-seated self-esteem issues stemming from childhood bullying and a trauma, as well as the fact that I associated my own self-worth with work, hard work.

 And there you have it.
 THE question…Who was I?

 I am happy to say that I now know who I am and I actually like myself, warts and all.

 Join our list

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.